hazelcast/hazelcast-jet/site/docs/tutorials/custom-stream-source.md

 ---
-title: Custom Sources
+title: Custom Stream Sources
-description: Tutorial on how to define custom sources.
+description: Tutorial on how to define custom stream sources.
 ---

 In the [Custom Sources and Sinks](../api/sources-sinks.md#custom-sources-and-sinks) section of our [Sources and Sinks](../api/sources-sinks.md) programming guide we have seen some basic examples of user-defined sources and sinks.
 Let us now examine more examples which cover some of the trickier aspects of writing our own sources.
+We will focus on stream sources, ones reading unbounded input data.

 ## 1. Start Hazelcast Jet